slotdawg/contributing/atom-conf/atom-conf.rst

 You can close the panes and select what you want to do with them in the future/next start.
 To open the document, click on file -> Open and navigate to your directory where you have your index.rst file.
 Open this file and you should see a pane/tab with the example file.

 Make the changes so it will show your documentation.
-To have a quick referencens document, use http://docutils.sourceforge.net/docs/user/rst/quickref.html as and example.
+To have a quick reference document, use http://docutils.sourceforge.net/docs/user/rst/quickref.html as and example.
 Otherwise search google.com on ReStructuredTest reference.

 Saving the documents
 ++++++++++++++++++++

-After you have created your document and before you can build the cahnges into a HTML layout, you need to save the document.
+After you have created your document and before you can build the changes into a HTML layout, you need to save the document.
 Saving the document makes it possible afterwards to Commit, Push and build the documentation.

 Saving the documentation is very easy, just save in Atom as you are used to save documents as in Word or other tools you use.
 Click **File -> Save**, or the hot key to save the data.